 Hedging instruments are issued to hedge against interest rate and foreign exchange risks pertaining to hedged items.
 Hedged items include certain Loans and receivables amounting to AED 12,805 million (note 12), Investment securities amounting to AED 6,486 million (note 11), customer deposits amounting to AED 21,907 million (note 17) and Debt issued and borrowed funds amounting to AED 25,187 million (note 18).
-All the hedges were determined to be effective as on 31 December 2020.
+All the hedges were determined to be effective 2020.
+December on 31 as